-Catalog Description: This practice and program evaluation course demonstrates how to engage in research-informed practice and practice-informed research.
+Catalog Description: Prerequisite: SOWK 6131 (Advanced Standing students are exempt from the prerequisite requirements for this course).
+Demonstrates how to engage in research-informed practice and practice-informed research.
 Managing client data and critically analyzing, monitoring, and evaluating interventions are covered in-depth.
-Pre-requisites: SOWK 6131, 6141 Co-requisites: SOWK 6242
+(Spring for Full Time and Extended Study; Summer for Advanced Standing)